MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/add-a-search-box-to-your-intranet-site.md

 # Add a search box to your intranet site

-> [!IMPORTANT]
-> This article applies to the Microsoft Search in Bing admin portal.
-We’re moving the portal to the Microsoft 365 admin center, and then it will be removed.
-We recommend that you use the Microsoft 365 admin center to get started.
-[Overview of Microsoft Search](overview-microsoft-search.md).

 For fast access to relevant search suggestions and work results, add a Microsoft Search search box to any intranet site or page.

 ## Add a search box to an intranet page